The capital gains tax on real estate when you sell your house is generally 15-20% of the capital gain from the home sale. That’s a lot.

 This is from the Internal Revenue Code.
 Feel free to click and read and compare my explanations to the statute if you’re unclear about anything.

-It is a test that the IRS uses that says: people who own and use a home as a primary residence for at least 2 of the 5 years before selling their home can qualify for the capital gains tax exclusion.
+It is a test that the IRS uses that says: people who own and use a home as a primary residence for at least 2 of the 5 years immediately prior to selling their home can qualify for the capital gains tax exclusion.

 Basically, any home that is your primary residence.
 Doesn’t matter if it’s a single family home, condo, townhouse, whatever.

 What determines whether a home is your primary residence is whether you are physically living in the home.

 This means you cannot avoid capital gains tax on the sale of a second home.
 You also cannot avoid capital gains tax on rental property.
 For rental property, you can use Section 1031 to do a 1031 exchange and defer tax liability, but the capital gains exclusion provided by Section 121 does not apply to rental property.